eich0041/special-lamp/content/home/about.md

 # Biography

 Dr. Eichler co-chairs the university's Distance and Extended Learning Steering Committee and serves as the chairperson of the [Asia-Pacific Consortium of Researchers and Educators](http://apcoreinc.org/).
 He has served as a visiting faculty member at the [Polytechnic University of the Philippines](https://www.pup.edu.ph/) and has spoken throughout southeast Asia.
-At Texas State University, Dr. Eichler serves as the faculty coordinator of graduate programs and program advisor for the [Department of Occupational, Workforce, and Leadership Studies](http://www.owls.txstate.edu/), which hosts two distinctive masters degree programs,
+At Texas State University, Dr. Eichler serves as the faculty coordinator of graduate programs for the [Department of Occupational, Workforce, and Leadership Studies](http://www.owls.txstate.edu/), which hosts two distinctive masters degree programs,

 * [Interdisciplinary Studies with a concentration in Occupational, Workforce, and Leadership Studies](http://www.owls.txstate.edu/graduate-degrees/interdisciplinary-studies.html), and
 * [Management of Technical Education](http://www.owls.txstate.edu/graduate-degrees/management-technical-education.html).